leolian003/leolian003.github.io/_pages/blog.md

 ### Engineering

+* A [demo](https://github.com/leolian003/Airflow-Redshift-ETL) of ETL pipeline, powered by airflow, that are highly reusable, easy to monitor, and allows backfills of historical data.
-* A [demo](https://github.com/leolian003/Redshift-ETLandDW) of ETL pipeline for a Redshift-based data warehouse.
+  * [This](https://github.com/leolian003/Redshift-ETLandDW) is an important building block of the demo, an one-time ETL pipeline for a Redshift-based data warehouse.
 * A [demo](https://github.com/leolian003/AWS-FraudDectectionPipeline) of data pipeline that enables real-time fraud detection on transaction data.

 ### Business